andreas-prouza/ibm-i-build/README.md

     Contains compile output: spooled files and job log

 ### Preperation
+Since the ```gmake all``` checks if a source has been changed since last build, gmake would compile all sources on very first run.

-If you don't want to build all from scretch but only build changed sources, you can use the following:
+If you don't want to build all from scretch and only wants to build new changed sources from now, you can use the following:
 ```sh
 gmake init # to create all necessary directories for build
 gmake all --touch --directory=build --makefile=/home/prouza/myproject/makefile